rbturnbull/dcodex/docs/deployment.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You need an IP address to get to your EC2 instance.
 The dashboard should show you an IP address for your EC2 instance but this one might change in the future.
 You can set up an 'Elastic IP Address' to point to your instance over its lifetime.
-This IP might changeAt the time of writing, a single elastic IP is available from AWS at no charge.
+This IP might change.
+At the time of writing, a single elastic IP is available from AWS at no charge.

 * On the navigation panel on the left, go down to 'Network & Security' and choose 'Elastic IPs'.
 * Click the button 'Allocate Elastic IP address'.